 Assess Your Property

 Another factor in your decision will be the state of the existing property that you purchase.
 It might be in such a state of disrepair that you have no choice but to knock it down and start all over again.
 Or it might be just liveable, allowing you to live there and save up for renovations.
 If you are unsure about this, you can invest in a property report from a professional building inspector.
+Always remember that the real cost of homeownership includes several hidden expenses.

 Consider the Resale Value of Your Property